gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    DTLS handshake has completed, the protection against downgrade in the negotiation of protection engine is performed per
    {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
-The PVALID chunk will sent inside a CRYPTO chunk protecting the plain text chunk as defined in {{chunk-processing}}.
+The PVALID chunk will sent as a DTLS protected CRYPTO chunk payload per
+   {{chunk-processing}}, thus protecting the plain text chunk.

    If the validation completes successful the SCTP association will enter ESTABLISHED state.
 ULP data exchanges can now happen and